freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 INSERT INTO second_table(id, username) VALUES(1, 'Samus');
 ```

-The first parenthesis are the column names, you can put as many columns as you want.
-The second parenthesis are values for those columns.
+The first parenthesis is for the column names, you can put as many columns as you want.
+The second parenthesis is for the values for those columns.
 Add a row to your table, give it a `name` of `Mario`, a `homeland` of `Mushroom Kingdom`, and a `favorite_color` of `Red`.
 Make sure to use single quotes where needed.

 #### HINTS